gmc-code/PC-microbit-micropython/docs/images/flip_and_rotate_images.rst

 | The replace method will be used to remove the colons in the image brightness string.

-.. py:function:: string.replace(oldvalue, newvalue, count)
+.. py:function:: string.replace(old_value, new_value, count)

-    | oldvalue	The string to search for
+    | old_value	The string to search for
-    | newvalue	The string to replace the old value with
+    | new_value	The string to replace the old value with
     | count	Optional.
 A number specifying how many occurrences of the old value to be replaced.
 Defaults to all occurrences if omitted.

 ----